ehealthsuisse/EPR-by-example/RetrieveDocumentSet.md

 The following snippet displays a sample request recorded during the EPR projectathon in September 2020, with abbrevations to increase readability.
 The raw request file may be found **[here]()**.

-The sample request is a standard XML SOAP request with the query embedded in the *Body* element of the SOAP envelope.
+The request message shall be a XML SOAP envelope with the query embedded in the *Body* element of the SOAP envelope.
 The SOAP *Header* element conveys the following information:

 - *To* element: The URL of the repository service.
 - *MessageID* element: a UUID of the message.